Lyleq

 Frequently Asked Questions

-The NDC Packaged Code 53002-1793-3 is assigned to a package of 3 blister pack in 1 carton / 28 tablet in 1 blister pack of Lyleq, labeled by Rpk Pharmaceuticals, Inc..
-The product's dosage form is and is administered via form.
+The code 53002-1793-3 identifies a specific commercial package of 3 blister pack in 1 carton / 28 tablet in 1 blister pack of Lyleq, labeled by Rpk Pharmaceuticals, Inc..
+This is formulated for use and contains as the active substance.